2022 Vault Rankings

 In 1885, Alex C. King and Jack J. Spalding founded what eventually became Atlanta’s largest law firm.
 Among the firm’s early matters was extensive service for the railroad industry—a crucial factor in Atlanta’s post-Civil War rebuilding.
-And like true royalty, the firm was rich in connections—in 1918, King’s former colleague Woodrow Wilson appointed him U.S. Solicitor General, and in the 1940s, Spalding’s son Hughes forged many of the firm’s key alliances, including those with Coca-Cola and Trust Company Bank.
+And like true royalty, the firm was rich in connections—in 1918, King was appointed U.S. Solicitor General, and in the 1940s, Spalding’s son Hughes forged many of the firm’s key alliances, including those with Coca-Cola and Trust Company Bank.

 With an eye toward the increasing multi-disciplinary nature of today’s legal practice, King & Spalding has taken a new approach to its practice areas.
 The firm is now organized into three large practice groups: Trial & Global Disputes (Litigation); Corporate, Finance & Investments (Transactional), and Government Matters (Regulatory/Investigations).
 The firm counsels clients across myriad industries, including automotive, transportation, and mobility; energy; financial services; food and beverage; franchise & hospitality; government investigations; and life sciences and health care.

 The firm has a robust litigation department—with more than 450 litigators around the world—and is among the top 25 in Vault’s General Commercial Litigation ranking.
 The firm is particularly adept at cross-border work and is known for its strong international arbitration and litigation practice.
 Indeed, the firm has worked on arbitrations in more than 140 countries, and its practice is top ranked by the Global Arbitration Review.